-To add a new key frame, position the board (in 3D Layout Mode) in the PCB editor as required then click the button associated with the Key Frame region of the PCB 3D Movie Editor panel.
+Adding key frames to your 3D movie is straightforward.
+Position the 3D view of your board in the PCB editor as required then click the New () associated with the Key Frame region of the PCB 3D Movie Editor panel.
 From the button's drop-down menu, choose where in the sequence to add the new frame:

 - Add - adds the new frame at the end of the list of frames.